-I would like to propose a different type of diversity.
+I would like to propose a different approach to diversity.
 A mixture of people that can really feed a provocative and open discussion.
 Maybe if we had a group comprised of open-minded people and closed-minded people.
 A group that has people that believe in a more socialistic financial system and people that believe in capitalism.
 People that have been educated in formal institutions and people that are self educated.
-Maybe then we can then have a real diverse team that can come up with a deeper understanding of complex problem.
+Maybe then we can have a real diverse team that can come up with a deeper understanding of complex problems.

 3.6 How diversity allowed us to solve a complex problem

 I was once working on a project with my good friend Kuldeep.
 Kuldeep and I have worked together on many projects.
 We love working together and there is a deep trust between us.
-We have very different cultural backgrounds and we go to lengths to preserve them.
-One of our differences is how to treat very senior people.
+We have very different cultural backgrounds that we cherish and are proud of.
+One of our differences is in how to treat very senior people.
 I am Israeli, and our culture puts a premium on “directness”.
-If someone is wrong, then the kindest thing you can do is tell them that they are wrong.
+We believe that if someone is wrong, then the kindest thing you can do is tell them that they are wrong.
 Do not try to make it look any different or any better than it is.
 And that will gain you the respect of the senior person.
 If he is not capable of handling direct and honest truths, then he does not belong in his position in the first place.
 Kuldeep, on the other hand, comes from a culture that believes that corporate hierarchy needs to be respected.
 One way of respecting senior people is by not telling them outright that they are wrong.
 If you do confront them directly, they might see that as disrespectful.